In the kitchen

 They’ll need a swift wash before using and you’ll need to cut the tip from each end.
 They’ll yield to the bluntest of blades, so slice or dice with abandon.
 You can slice them into long, thin, even ribbons with a swivel top peeler.
 Just drag it from top to toe and rotate after every few strips.
 These are perfect for griddling or serving raw in salads.

 Sliced or diced they’ll roast, griddle and fry a treat.
 They’ll even be happy cooked slow and low to produce an unctuous sauce for pasta.
 When perfectly in season try serving them raw, thinly sliced and dressed with a little lemon juice, chilli, salt and olive oil.

-Try using some grated courgettes in place of carrots in a traditional carrot cake recipe.
+Bake a cake Try using some grated courgettes in place of carrots in a traditional carrot cake recipe.
 Add some to a fruit cake mix or even in a chocolate cake.
 Although it does impart a mild flavour, its real function is to add moisture and body to the cake, along with just a whiff of worthiness.
-Try this recipe for Courgette, lemon and poppy seed cake
+Try this recipe for Courgette, lemon and poppy seed cake.

 Goes well with